Emilsone/Emilsone/README.md

- - 😞 Challenge: I Don't have a  laptop to constantly practice my skills by  building projects
+ - 😞 Challenge: I Don't have a  laptop to constantly practice my skills by  building projects if you will like to donate a new laptop to me please kindly reach out to here (lawsonezekiel68@gmail.com)